 Evidence of the official expansion of the NPAS was meant to be through the designation of the Shell Beach Study Area as a protected area.
-This aspect, unchanged in the LogFrame, became apparent as unrealistic in the start of Year 3 for the following reasons: institutional issues within GMTCS that needed to be resolved; the suspension of the GMTCS-WWF project; and the sporadic progress of community consultations at Shell Beach (these factors were previously explained in the Third Annual Report).
 Indeed, in hindsight it was generally felt by FFI, EPA and GMTCS that achieving gazettment for Shell beach within the 3 years was not entirely realistic, and that greater time and costs needed to be put towards community consultations.
 However, despite the longer than anticipated time to gazette Shell Beach, the Darwin project has enabled the process to move forwards by: strengthening the Technical Dossier which will be presented to the GoG as a basis for its legal gazettment through biodiversity assessments; giving recommendations for internal zoning from the findings of the socio-economic feasibility study; strengthening GMTCS staff in protected areas skills and issues; and identifying strengths and gaps for management planning.
 The upcoming World Bank project and the currently running KfW pilot project will /are both building off the backs of the Darwin project.